 Regardless of a city’s particular state of development, ensuring ‘the good life for urban citizens should be a guiding principle.
 To meet the challenges of urbanization, we need to take a holistic approach when developing urban areas and make the necessary investments.

-However, if we can harness the might of cities to accelerate the transition to inclusive, safe, resilient, and sustainable cities and communities, we can meet SDG 11.
+However, if we can harness the might of cities to accelerate the transition to inclusive, safe, resilient, and sustainable cities and communities, we can meet Sustainable Development Goal number 11.
 In this way, there will be room for all of us to live and thrive in the cities of the future.

 Moving towards a circular economy